chronolator/LKM-SetRootPerms/README.md

 Load the module as root:
 ```
-insmod ./usermodehelper.ko
+insmod ./setrootperms.ko
 ```

-To view the UserModeHelper output:
+To view the SetRootPerms output:
 ```
 dmesg -T --color
 ```